flathub/org.apache.jmeter/README.md

 ## Known issues

-Currently **JavaFX** is not installed.
-Not sure yet what is the best, if add it manually as a module or as a runtime extension (as is proposed in [this issue](https://github.com/flathub/org.freedesktop.Sdk.Extension.openjdk/issues/1)).

-Also the current configuration doesn't allow the **[JMeter Plugins Manager](https://github.com/undera/jmeter-plugins-manager)** to install plugins, this can be fixed modifying the plugin and [an issue](https://groups.google.com/g/jmeter-plugins/c/-rJeqHz8lCw) have been created to allow custom property to be used to designate the JMeter home to be used so that the `jmeter-wrapper.sh` can point it to `~/.var/app/org.apache.jmeter/data/jmeter/`.
+The current configuration doesn't allow the **[JMeter Plugins Manager](https://github.com/undera/jmeter-plugins-manager)** to install plugins, this can be fixed modifying the plugin and [an issue](https://groups.google.com/g/jmeter-plugins/c/-rJeqHz8lCw) have been created to allow custom property to be used to designate the JMeter home to be used so that the `jmeter-wrapper.sh` can point it to `~/.var/app/org.apache.jmeter/data/jmeter/`.